AAAI2022Anonymous/DSLP/README.md

-# This repo contains code and output for our EMNLP submission:
+# This repo contains code, training/evaluation scripts, output for our AAAI 2022 submission:

 Non-Autoregressive Translation with Layer-Wise Prediction and Deep Supervision